ag48665/lumma-stealer-network-analysis/README.md

 The recovered Indicators of Compromise (IoCs) can be used for threat hunting, intrusion detection, malware detection, and incident response activities.

 ---

 ## License

 This project is intended for educational and malware analysis purposes only.

 ---

+## Disclaimer

+This project is intended solely for educational, research, and malware analysis purposes.
+All Indicators of Compromise (IoCs) are publicly known and are provided to support cybersecurity education and defensive security practices.

+---

+## References

+- Malware-Traffic-Analysis.net
+- Wireshark Documentation
+- MITRE ATT&CK
+- VirusTotal

+---

 ## Author

 **Agata Gabara**